elena563/CS50x/README.md

 - recognised three sorting algorithms based on their running times.
 - completed a program to manage a vote with plurality system.
 - completed a program that uses ranked-choice voting system to handle ties.

+#### Problem Set 4: Memory
+- copied an audio file (.WAV) modifying its volume by a factor given by user.